+All students receiving degrees are encouraged to attend to celebrate their academic achievements by participating in the graduation commencement ceremony.
 Candidates for graduation must initiate a petition for graduation and pay all fees at least four months prior to the annual commencement date.
 Petitions are available in the College Office.
-All students receiving degrees are encouraged to attend to celebrate their academic achievements.

-All students MUST satisfy the following requirements (1, 2, 3, 4, and 5) to earn the Associates degree.
+All students MUST satisfy the following requirements to earn the Associates degree.

-1,Complete the minimum number of units required for a particular major and achieve a minimum GPA of 2.00 for all Christian Life College work presented for a degree.
-While a grade of D is considered passing in individual subjects, an overall GPA of 2.00 is necessary for graduation.

-2.Complete all General Education requirements listed for their specific degree program for Areas A,B, C, D, E, and F.
+- 1, Complete the minimum number of units required for a particular major and achieve a minimum GPA of 2.00 for all Christian Life College work presented for a degree.
+While a grade of D is considered passing in individual subjects, an overall GPA of 2.00 is necessary for graduation. - 2.
+Complete all General Education requirements listed for their specific degree program for Areas A, B, C, D, E, and F.

-EXCEPTION: Students who possess a baccalaureate or higher degree completed at a college or university accredited through a CHEA (Council for Higher Education Accreditation) recognized Regional Accrediting Agency will have satisfied general education and competency requirements for the Associate of Arts or

-Associate of Science degree.
+EXCEPTION: Students who possess a baccalaureate or higher degree completed at a college or university accredited through a CHEA (Council for Higher Education Accreditation) recognized Regional Accrediting Agency will have satisfied general education and competency requirements for the Associate of Arts or Associate of Science degree.
 Degrees from accredited institutions outside of the United States will be evaluated on a case-by-case basis.

-3. The minimum number of semester credits required for each degree and specific course requirements are listed under Degree Requirements.
+3. Complete the minimum number of semester credits required for each degree and specific course requirements are listed under Degree Requirements.